Turbo: Effective Caching in Differentially-Private Databases: Detailed Design

 We now switch to the partitioned-database use cases, focusing on time-based partitions, as in timeseries databases, whether static or dynamic.
 Rather than accessing the entire database, analysts tend to query specific time windows, such as requesting the Covid positivity rate over the past week, or the fraction of minors diagnosed with Covid in the two weeks following school reopening.
 This allows the opportunity to leverage DP's parallel composition: the database is partitioned by time (say a week's data goes in one partition), and privacy budget is consumed at the partition level.
 Queries can run at finer or coarser granularity, but they will consume privacy against the partition(s) containing the requested data.
 With this approach, a system can answer more queries under a fixed global $(\epsilon_G, \delta_G)$-DP guarantee compared to not partitioning~\cite{privatekube,sage,pinq,roy2010airavat}.
 We implement support for partitioning and parallel composition in \sysname through a new caching object called a {\em \pmwbypasstree}.

 \heading{Example.} \F\ref{fig:running-example-histogram-tree} shows an extension of the running example in \S\ref{sec:running-example}, with the database partitioned by week.
 Denote $n_i$ the size of each partition.
 A new query, $Q$, asks for the positivity rate over the past three weeks.
 How should we structure the histograms we maintain to best answer this query?
 One option would be to maintain {\em one histogram per partition} (i.e., just the leaves in the figure).
 To resolve $Q$, we query the histograms for weeks 2, 3, 4.
 Assume the query results in an update.
 Then, we need to update histograms, computing the answer with DP within our $\alpha$ error tolerance.
 Updating histograms for weeks 2, 3, and 4 requires querying the result for each of them with parallel composition.
-Given that $\operatorname{Var}[\textrm{Laplace}(1/n\epsilon)] = 2/n\epsilon$, for week 4 for instance, we need noise scaled to $1/n_4\epsilon$.
+Given that $\textrm{Laplace}(1/n\epsilon)$ has standard deviation $\sqrt{2}/n\epsilon$, for week 4 for instance, we need noise scaled to $1/n_4\epsilon$.
 Thus, we consume a fairly large $\epsilon$ for an accurate query to compensate for the smaller $n_4$.
+Another option would be to use {\em one histogram per range} (\ie set of contiguous partitions), but that involves maintaining a large state that grows quadratically in the number of partitions.

 Instead, our approach is to maintain a {\em binary-tree-structured set of histograms}, as shown in \F\ref{fig:running-example-histogram-tree}.
 For each partition, but also for a binary tree growing from the partitions, we maintain a separate histogram.
 To resolve $Q$, we split the query into two sub-queries, one running on the histogram for week 2 ([2,2]) and the other running on the histogram for the range week 3 to week 4 ([3,4]).
 That last sub-query would then run on a larger dataset of size $n_3 + n_4$, requiring a smaller budget consumption to reach the target accuracy.